 3) Hospital Bills.
 In the event of an emergency admission to the hospital, the hospital must notify the administrator within 5 business days of the admission.
 Notification must be by telephone, confirmed by certified mail, or by certified mail only.
 If a hospital fails to give timely notice to the administrator, the municipality will have no obligation to pay the bill.

-Any person who cannot pay his or her hospital bill must apply to the hospital for consideration under the Hospital’s Free Care Program as provided in Title 22 M.R.S.A. § 396-F(1).
+Any person who cannot pay his or her hospital bill must apply to the hospital for consideration under the Hospital’s Free Care Program as provided in Title 22 M.R.S.A. § 1716.
 Anyone who is not eligible for the hospital’s free care program may apply for general assistance.
 Applicants must apply for assistance within 30 days of being discharged from the hospital and provide a notice from the hospital certifying that they re not eligible for the hospital’s free care program.

 Before the administrator will consider whether to allow a hospital bill as a necessary expense, the applicant must enter into a reasonable payment arrangement with the hospital.
 The payment arrangement will be based upon the Medicaid rate.
 In determining an applicant’s eligibility, the municipality will budget the monthly payment to the hospital the applicant has agreed to pay.
 The applicant’s need for assistance with a hospital bill will be considered each time he/she applies by including the amount of the bill in the applicant’s monthly budget, but the recipient will be responsible for making any necessary payments to the hospital pursuant to the use-of-income requirements found at section 6.6 of this ordinance.